sudheerj/javascript-interview-questions/README.md

          });
          ```

-        Let's say you want to fetch data using HTTP and later perform processing on the resulted data asynchronously.
+        Let's say you want to fetch data using HTTP and later perform processing on the resulting data asynchronously.
 You can write `done` block as below,

          ```javascript
          getDataFromHttp()